Code-Institute-Submissions/howyjane-Project-1/README.md

 The site should be eye-catching and easy to read/use

 ii)Content Requirements

 The project will need to include text content
 The project will need to contain images.
 The project will need a navigation carousels to help people NAVIGATE my website, not primarily to showcase content.
 The project will need a form for users to send questions.

 iii)Structure

 After considering the scope of my project I decided that it would be better to approach the project as a series of webpages as opposed to a single long pages in multiple sections.
 It is easier for users to view my content via navigation tabs hence I decided to structure my website as multiple pages.

 The pages I included are:

-Home - The landing page : We use a navigation carousel to provide links to all the other subsequent pages.
+- Home - The landing page : We use a navigation carousel to provide links to all the other subsequent pages.

-Products - A page with different navigation tabs for users to learn more about Gold ETFs and Gold Futures.
+- Products - A page with different navigation tabs for users to learn more about Gold ETFs and Gold Futures.

-News -This page is wehre users can read more about the latest trending news regarding Gold investments.
+- News -This page is wehre users can read more about the latest trending news regarding Gold investments.
 We use a 3 column grid layout to segment each article and provided hyperlinks for each article.

-About Us - For users to find out more about our company and what we do.
+- About Us - For users to find out more about our company and what we do.

-Questions - For users to send us an email if they have any questions regarding our services and products.
+- Questions - For users to send us an email if they have any questions regarding our services and products.

 The project uses a flat structure and every page is only 1 click away from every other page.

 iv)Skeleton

 The main wireframe for my site is navigation bar , nav tabs, content, footer in every html.
 Index Html will include a carousel slider.

 v)Surface

-Colors
+Colors:

 The main colors used is black , white and gold.

 vi)Background Images

 Performing an Image search for gold exchange led me to use the images for the background in my websites.

 vii)Typeface

 Throughout the site I used Arial and Courier New for a more formal read.

 viii)Iteractions